isDisplayed, isSelected, isEnabled in Selenium

 For more details, click here

-22. How to switch to a new window (new tab) which opens up after you click on a link?
+22. How to switch to a new window (new tab) that opens up after you click on a link?

 If you click on a link in a web page and it opens a new window, but WebDriver will not know which window the Operating system consider active.
 To change the WebDriver’s focus/ reference to the new window we need to use the switchTo() command. driver.switchTo().window();